AmyB173/aimfor9-mathsGCSE/testing.md

 - I made sure the all the questions and answers were created using MathML and MathJax which ensures it can be read by screen readers: [See this article](https://www.chhs.colostate.edu/accessibility/best-practices-how-tos/mathml/#:~:text=MathML%20is%20a%20way%20of,text%2Dto%2Dspeech%20software.)
 - I am aware that the "full solution" section which was handwritten by me, will not be screen readable, but the site still remains completely useable as the solution is a nice-to-have and not essential for completing the test.
 It is common practice on a lot of educational websites to use handwritten mathematical solutions.

-#### WAVE Chome Extension Testing
+#### WAVE Chrome Extension Testing

 Several issues were raised:

-- **Colour Constrast**: this was raised as the white text against the grey background was not providing enough contrast.
+- **Colour Contrast**: this was raised as the white text against the grey background was not providing enough contrast.
 I have changed the grey to a darker version #637380 to improve accessibility and so it is not longer flagged by WAVE.

 - **Missing Form Label**: I added a visually hidden label for the name input to resole this